 • Unusually High Purchase Price: The purchase being made does not align with the typical spending habits for that cardholder

-• Multiple Purchases in a Short Time Period: The same card is used for multiple purchases on the same or different sites in a short time period
+• Multiple Purchases in a Short Period: The same card is used for multiple purchases on the same or different sites in a short time period

 • Unusual Location: The purchase is being made from a location that is out of the ordinary for that cardholder